Last Sunday, I was getting ready to go to the supermarket when my husband Giulio stopped me at the front door.

 We are at epidemic levels of separation in Manciano.
 Perfectly content – well, I assume they’re perfectly content, I’ve never met any them – wives are leaving their husbands in flocks of four or five.

 It’s fascinating to watch.
 Imagine yourself as a somewhat bored, middle-aged woman living in the marijuana capital of Tuscany.
-Not saying marijuana has anything to do with it.
+Not saying marijuana has anything to do with it, but a CBD Shop certainly does.
 Just saying Manciano has a lot of reefer lovers.

 Anyway, you hear your friend has left her husband and has hit the town in search of a younger model.
 Sounds exciting, right?
 So you try it too.
 Next thing you know, everyone in your circle has left their husbands and it takes you three weeks to get an appointment at your doctor.

 No, they’re not getting STD checks.
 My almost-60 doctor is a notorious adulterer.
 I went to him last month because I could feel my pulse in my eardrums.
 He kept massaging my neck.
 I vomited a little in my mouth and vowed to reserve all future appointments to healthcare professionals for when I’m in Australia.

 Naturally I heard all of this from my mother-in-law, who runs a small gossip ring out of our local supermarket.
 Nothing slips by her.

 If you’ve sensed a note of disapproval in my tone, you are most mistaken.
 I have absolutely no objection to wives leaving their husbands.
 It makes small town life exciting.

 My objection is simply to the fact that half the town will break your balls for daring to freeze your meat instead of buying it fresh daily but don’t bat an eyelid when Sofia over there decides to leave Mario to hop on the cougar express.